insanerest/GhLangStats/README.md

-Read the [Documentation](https://github.com/insanerest/ghlangstats) (Coming Soon) for all the usage options
+Read the [Documentation](https://github.com/insanerest/GhLangStats/wiki) for all the usage options

 ---